Label Attention Network for Temporal Sets Prediction: You Were Looking at a Wrong Self-Attention: Experiments

-\paragraph{Validation procedure.} The original datasets are divided into train, validation, and test sets.
-For each ID, some part of the consecutive events go to the train set, and the rest is allocated for validation and test.
-Importantly, the time periods in the train, valid, and test sets do not overlap and are arranged in the order of increasing time.
-We take 70\% of the data samples for model training, 17\% for validation, and 13\% for testing.
-All experiments were also carried out for five random seeds, and the results after the experiments were averaged.
+The original datasets are divided into train, validation, and test sets.
+Splits are performed on users.
+Thus, time periods in the train, valid, and test parts overlap.
+We take 60\% of the data samples for model training, 20\% for validation, and 20\% for testing.
+All experiments are launched with five different random seeds; the mean and standard deviation of the results are calculated.

-The article~\cite{wu2017unified} provides an overview of metrics for multi-label classification.
-We consider the most frequently used and comprehensive metrics for the estimation of multi-label classification quality: Micro-AUC, Macro-AUC, Micro-F1, and Macro-F1.
+Evaluation of temporal sets prediction is similar to validation of multi-label classification, so we use well-established and comprehensive metrics from multi-label domain~\cite{wu2017unified} and metrics from the relevant works~\cite{shou2023concurrent} of the considered area of temporal sets.
+Thus, we employ Hamming Loss, Weighted ROC-AUC, Weighted F1, Micro F1, and Macro F1 metrics for ultimate quality assessment.
+Meantime, the calculation of micro-F1, macro-F1, and Weighted F1 implies operation with the predicted label sets, not with the label confidence scores.
+In this regard, the transition from output scores to the predicted label sets is done by comparison of the label-related confidence scores with certain thresholds.
+These thresholds are calculated on the validation set by optimization of F1-score for each label separately.